dennisschroeder/khome/README.md

 ## Documentation

 Khome has no opinion on how you want to run your application, what other libraries or pattern you choose or what else is best for what you like to build.
-All Khome needs is an Kotlin environment to run properly.
-All dependencies comes with it.
+All Khome needs is a Kotlin environment to run properly.

 Again, if you are new to Kotlin, you might check out [Getting Started with Intellij IDEA](https://kotlinlang.org/docs/tutorials/getting-started.html) or [Working with the Command Line Compiler](https://kotlinlang.org/docs/tutorials/command-line.html).